anderseriksson/S99/README.md

 Lab participants may look at a working implementation if they get stuck (see below for how this could be done).

-Hopefully students will also find interesting implementations and they could be commited to the project for others to learn from.
+Hopefully students will also find interesting implementations and they could be committed to the project for others to learn from.